dojot/dojot-training/README.md

 sudo apt-get install jq
 ```

+If you use Postman, we have the collection and the environment used in this training available in the `postman` directory.

 ### Javascript Editor

 Some of the hands-on will require to develop Javascript code.
 Our suggestion is to use Visual Studio Code, but feel free to choose a code editor of your preference.